 - Manipulating: Adding, taking away or substituting sounds in words.

-Children build phonological awareness best through word play and word play is something you can work on at home.
+Children build phonological awareness best through word play, which families can do at home.
 Play a word game while making dinner, riding in the car, waiting at the doctor’s office or standing in the grocery store line.
 Make sure the activities are short and fun.
 If your child starts to get frustrated, stop or move on to another game; he may not be developmentally ready for that game.
 Try again at a later time.

 If you need some ideas for games that reinforce phonological awareness, try one of these:

-- Help your child think of a number of words or find objects in the room that start with a certain sound like “door,” “doll” and “desk.”
+- Help your child think of a number of words or find objects in the room that start with a certain sound like the /d/ sound in “door,” “doll” and “desk.”

 - Make up silly sentences with words that begin with the same sound, such as “Peter prefers pickles, peaches and peanuts for his party.”